Heel Pain Treatment Questions and Answers

 Yes, our doctors and specialists at Finesse Footcare are knowledgeable and experienced in all types of injuries and conditions related to feet.
 We understand how important your feet are to you, as they provide us with the ability to walk, run and move around using our legs.
 Ensuring our patients’ feet are healthy and pain-free is our ultimate goal, so feel free to give us a call or book an appointment online to see how we can help you eliminate foot pain from your life and put your best foot forward.

 If you would like to know more about heel pain treatment or want to schedule an appointment we invite you to make an appointment with us through our website or by calling us!
-We serve patients from Lyndhurst OH, Chagrin Falls OH, Beachwood OH, Collinwood OH, Pepper Pike OH, Woodmere OH, Hunting Valley OH, and surrounding areas.
+We serve patients from Lyndhurst OH, Chagrin Falls OH, Beachwood OH, Pepper Pike OH, Woodmere OH, Hunting Valley OH, Solon OH, Mayfield OH, Moreland Hills OH, Orange OH and surrounding areas.